Distortion of Interference Fringes and the Resulting Vortex Production of Merging Bose-Einstein Condensates: Distortion of fringes in two interfering condensates

-In Fig.\ref{Chap3_Fig6}(a), our simulations show that, at very low densities ($N=3 \times 10^{4}$), the growth of the fringe spacing is the same for the zeroth- and first-order fringes (depicted in Fig.\ref{expanding1}(b)) and linear in $t$, which matches the non-interacting expression well \cite{Andr, wall}.
-At a slightly higher density ($N= 4\times 10^{5}$), the interference dynamics exhibits three regimes, as indicated in Fig.\ref{Chap3_Fig6} (b).
-In regime I ($t<2.25\text{ms}$), the growth of the fringe spacings is identical for the zeroth- and first-order fringes due to the low densities in the initial merging region.
-Note that this is distinct from the non-interacting behavior because the nonlinear interaction increases the expansion rate of the clouds \cite{wall}.
-In regime II ($2.25$ms$<t<9.75\text{ms}$), the spacing of the zeroth-order fringe grows faster than that of the first-order fringe, indicating that the ideal fringe pattern is distorted in the $z$-direction.
+When the peak density of the system is low the nonlinear effect is not obvious.
+As shown in Fig.\ref{Fig3}(a), at a relatively low density ($N=3 \times 10^{4}$), the growth of the fringe spacing for the zeroth- and first-order fringes (depicted in Fig.\ref{Fig4}) is linear in time, which is similar to the the non-interacting expression we discussed above.
+The growth rates are nearly the same for short-time evolution ($t<3.3ms$), while there is only slightly difference for $t>3.3ms$.
+At a higher density ($N= 4\times 10^{5}$), the interference dynamics show distinct properties in three regimes, as indicated in Fig.\ref{Fig3} (b).
+In regime I ($t<2.25\text{ms}$), the growth of the fringe spacings is identical for the zeroth- and first-order fringes due to the low density at the beginning of the interference.
+Note that this is different from the non-interacting behavior because the nonlinear interactions increase the expansion rate of the clouds \cite{wall}.
+In regime II ($2.25$ms$<t<9.75\text{ms}$), the spacing of the zeroth-order fringe grows faster than that of the first-order fringes, indicating that the ideal fringe pattern is distorted in the $z$-direction.
 Specifically, owing to its higher density, the central fringe is thickened relative to its neighbors.
 In regime III ($t>9.75$ms), the growth rate of the zeroth- and first-order fringe spacings reduces gradually, approaching the non-interacting limit.
 For enough long times, the difference in the zeroth- and first-order fringe spacings becomes negligible and the fringes are uniform.